heatseeknyc/hardware/README.md

 ### raspberry π

+connect to the coordinator node over USB serial

 listen for IO frames, which are of the form 0x7E....92

-and then we'll need to (manually) maintain a mapping of 64-bit sensor addresses to apartments
+use a (manually maintained) mapping of 64-bit sensor addresses to apartments, to record apartment temperatures